 Paul Tulane Award

-This award aims to recognize superior high school performance, extremely competitive standardized test scores, exceptional community and secondary school involvement, and extraordinary intellectual promise.
+This award recognizes superior high school performance, extremely competitive standardized test scores, exceptional community and secondary school involvement, and extraordinary intellectual promise.
+Typical recipients have a 33+ ACT score, 1500+ SAT score, and/or a core, unweighted GPA of 3.7+.

 Due Date: December 5